stoner is a package to help with various tasks involving

 The minimum and maximum ages, cohorts and years above are implying that this group should provide ages 0-99 inclusive, for calendar years 2000-2100.
 The 99 year olds in 2000 were born in 1901, so this is the minimum cohort, whereas the maximum cohort will be the last year in which people were born, which will be the 0-year olds in 2100.

-All countries must be found in the id
+All countries must be found in the id column of the

-table should be complete.
+but the country table should be complete.

-All outcomes must be found in the code
+All outcomes must be found in the code column of the

-file may cause changes to the scenario
+The responsibilities.csv file may cause changes to the

-and burden_estimate_outcome_expectation
+burden_estimate_country_expectation and

-tables.
-Where possible, existing rows are re-used, rather than creating duplicates.
+existing rows are re-used, rather than creating duplicates.

 scenario table